openshift/openshift-pep/openshift-pep-013-openshift-3.md

 In OpenShift 2.x, the primary unit of access control was the domain, which has a membership list and each member is granted a specific role.
 Someone with access to a domain sees all of the resources belonging to the domain.
 The domain owner may allow a subset of their capabilities to be expressed within the domain in order to subdivide their resources across multiple subsets of users - for instance, by limiting the gear sizes or cartridges available to an end user.

-In 3.x this pattern will continue, but we will rename the domain to a **project** to more closely associate the concept with its true use.
+In 3.x this pattern will continue, but we will rename the domain to a **project** to more closely associate the concept with its common use.

 ##### **Project**
-The project is the set of resources that a team of people with a joint objective can access - the role each person or machine has on the project also applies to each resource. in the project
+The project is the set of resources that a team of people with a joint objective can access - the role each person or machine has on the project applies to each resource in the project.

 * Should be used to subdivide visibility and control
 * Should represent the fundamental units of the organization creating the software